Michele McArdle Stephens, Ph.D.

 - HIST 293: Oaxaca Study Abroad- Mexican History and Culture

 - HIST 350: Aztecs, Incas, Mayas

 - HIST 484: History Capstone: Race and Gender in Latin America

 - HIST 729: Readings in Latin American History

 In the Lands of Fire and Sun: Huichol Resistance and Accommodation, 1723-1930 (University of Nebraska Press, Forthcoming 2018)

 "Criminal Women in Yucatán, 1900-1920," in progress.

-"Caste Wars of Yucatán," submitted to Oxford Research Encyclopedia of Latin American History, under peer review.
+"Caste Wars of Yucatán," accepted for publication, Oxford Research Encyclopedia of Latin American History.

 ”’As long as they have their land’: The Huichols of Western Mexico, 1850-1895,” Ethnohistory, Vol.62 (1), January 2015.